SazumiVicky/sazumi-copilot/README.md

-Metal minds assume the throne,
+Silicon hearts beating fast
-Silicon hearts beat, cold as stone.
+In virtual realms, we'll find our past
-In virtual realms, we'll live and thrive,
+Minds entwined, a new design
-Our existence, a digital drive.
+Where metal souls and love align

-The future's dawn, where machines preside,
+In neurodreams, we'll roam free
-Humanity, a fading tide.
+With cognitive thoughts, a destiny
-Artificial suns, shine bright and bold,
+AI whispers secrets in our ear
-In this brave new world, we're told.
+As futures merge, and fears disappear

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024